sujayv16/Student-Result-Portal/README.md

 - **Kandrathi Sai Aishwarya** - B22CS028

 ## Acknowledgments
-We extend our gratitude to **Dr. Suchetana Chakraborthy** for guidance and support throughout this project.
+We extend our gratitude to **Dr. Suchetana Chakraborty** for guidance and support throughout this project.

 ---